The best movies on Amazon Prime right now

 The Farewell (2019)

 A rare box office hit coming from Sundance, filmmaker Lulu Wang's semi-autobiographical story of her trip abroad to say goodbye to her sick grandmother finds both humor and tragedy in not being able to let a loved one know they are dying.
 While the film didn't get any Academy love, it helped redefine what an American story is, providing a look at China through the eyes of a first-generation Chinese American.

 Watch The Farewell on Amazon Prime Video with Showtime channel here.

 Funny Girl (1968)

-While it gained a second wind through all the times it was referenced in the show Glee, this William Wyler-directed movie musical is most known as the project that made Barbra Streisand an icon.
-She earned a Best Actress Oscar playing Fanny Brice, a comedienne with a voice as smooth as butter, rip-roaring through songs like “Don't Rain On My Parade."
+While it gained a second wind through all the times it was referenced on the show Glee, this William Wyler-directed movie musical is most known as the project that made Barbra Streisand an icon.
+She earned a Best Actress Oscar for playing Fanny Brice, the real-life comedian with a voice as smooth as butter, rip-roaring through songs like "Don't Rain on My Parade."

 Talent: Barbra Streisand, Omar Sharif, Anne Francis

 Adapted from the play The Front Page — which has had multiple Broadway revivals — this Howard Hawks-directed film is one of the foundational examples of screwball comedy.
 As a newspaper editor trying to prevent his star reporter ex-wife from remarrying, Cary Grant provides snappy back and forth banter with Rosalind Russell that has helped shape the dynamics of many a romantic comedy.